 Airline self defense begins before you board the plane.
 In Israel we believe that security is everybody's responsibility.
 In New York I have seen the signs, "If you see something - say something".
 That is our philosophy too; thus instead of having a handful of security guards you have an entire airport filled with 'amateur' security guards keeping their eyes and ears open.

-Knowing karate or kung fu is not enough when it comes to airline self defense.
 This type of fighting is part of a category known as Fighting in Confined Quarters; in other words, your repertoire of techniques is not only severely limited by the small confines of the plane, but, you actually have to modify many techniques to make them work in this unique environment.
 Most martial arts schools do not teach these techniques.
 In Krav Maga we train for these types of situations.

 There are various situations you might encounter